itslu666/Pinboard/README.md

 ---
 ### Uninstalling
     make uninstall
-(don't forget to remove the executable in /usr/bin/pinboard if you moved it)
+(Don't forget to remove the executable in /usr/bin/pinboard if you moved it)

 ---
 ### Usage: